Computing the Geometric Intersection Number of Curves: Detecting simple curves

 We now turn to the original problem of Poincar\'e~\cite[\S 4]{p-ccal-04}, deciding whether a given curve $c$ is homotopic to a simple curve.
-In the affirmative we know by Lemma~\ref{lem:swap} and Theorem~\ref{th:singular-bigon} that some geodesic homotopic to $c$ must have a (combinatorial) \define{embedding}, i.e. an immersion without crossings.
-Rather than swapping the sides of a singular bigon as in Lemma~\ref{lem:swap} we can choose to switch one side along the other side.
+In the affirmative we know by Lemma~\ref{lem:geometric-vs-combinatorial} that some geodesic homotopic to $c$ must have a (combinatorial) \define{embedding}, i.e. \animmersion{} without crossings.
+This also results from Lemma~\ref{lem:swap} and Theorem~\ref{th:singular-bigon} by swapping bigons as much as possible.
+Rather than swapping the sides of a singular bigon as in Lemma~\ref{lem:swap} we choose to switch one side along the other side.
 This will also decrease the number of crossings if the bigon contains no other interior bigons.
-By considering interior-most bigons only, we can thus enforce a given edge of $c$ to stay fix as we remove crossings.
-This suggests an incremental computation of an embedding in which the image of the first arc occurrence is left unchanged: we assume that $c$ is canonical and consider the trivial embedding of its first arc occurrence $[0,1]$.
-We next insert the successive arc occurrences incrementally to obtain an embedding of the path formed by the already inserted arcs.
-When inserting the occurrence $[i,i+1]$ we need to compare its left-to-right order with each already inserted arc occurrence $\beta$ of its supporting arc.
-If $\beta\neq [0,1]$ we can use the comparison of the occurrence $[i-1,i]$ with the occurrence $\gamma$ preceding $\beta$ (or succeeding $\beta$ if it is a backward occurrence).
+This time, however, one side of the bigon is left unchanged and this allows us to enforce a given edge of $c$ to stay fixed as we remove crossings: each time the edge is involved in a bigon switch, we switch the side that does not contain the edge.
+This suggests an incremental computation of an embedding in which a larger and larger part of the curve is fixed as we switch bigons: we assume that $c$ is canonical and consider the trivial embedding of its first arc occurrence $[0,1]$.
+We next insert the successive arc occurrences incrementally to maintain, if possible, an embedding of the path formed by the already inserted arcs.
+Note that given an embedding of the subpath $c\Ipath{0}{i}$, either this embedding cannot be extended to an embedding of $c\Ipath{0}{i+1}$, or there is exactly one way to do so.
+When inserting the occurrence $[i,i+1]$ we need to compare its left-to-right order with each already inserted arc occurrence $\beta$ of its supporting arc. \begin{itemize} \item If $\beta\neq [0,1]$ we can use the comparison of the occurrence $[i-1,i]$ with the occurrence $\gamma$ preceding $\beta$ (or succeeding $\beta$ if it is a backward occurrence).
 If $[i-1,i]$ and $\gamma$ have the same supporting arc, we just propagate their relative order to $[i,i+1]$ and $\beta$.
-Otherwise, we use the circular ordering of the supporting arcs of $[i-1,i]$, $\gamma$ and $[i,i+1]$ in order to conclude.
-When $\beta= [0,1]$, we cannot use the occurrence preceding $[0,1]$ as it is not yet inserted.
+Otherwise, we use the circular ordering of the supporting arcs of $[i-1,i]$, $\gamma$ and $[i,i+1]$ to deduce the relative order of $[i,i+1]$ and $\beta$ that avoids a crossing at the double point $(i,j)$, where $j$ is the common index of $\beta$ and $\gamma$. \item When $\beta= [0,1]$, we cannot use the occurrence preceding $[0,1]$ as it is not yet inserted.
 We rather compare $[i,i+1]$ and $[0,1]$ as follows.
 In the Poincar\'e disk, we consider two lifts $\tilde{d}_i$ and $\tilde{d}_0$ of $c$ such that $\tilde{d}_i[i,i+1]=\tilde{d}_0[0,1]$.
 We decide to insert $[i,i+1]$ to the left (right) of $[0,1]$ if one of the limit points of $\tilde{d}_i$ lies to the left (right) of $\tilde{d}_0$.
-Note that when $c$ is homotopic to a simple curve the two limit points of $\tilde{d}_i$ should lie on the same side of $\tilde{d}_0$.
+Note that when $c$ is homotopic to a simple curve the two limit points of $\tilde{d}_i$ should lie on the same side of $\tilde{d}_0$. \end{itemize}